guillaumecherel/TutorialEAForModelling/README-en.md

 Translated from french by Guillaume Chérel, Mathieu Leclaire, Juste Raimbault, Julien Perret.

-Complex systems models are difficult to explore in simulation because of they can involve many paramters, be non linear and stochastic.
-We need to find way to solve important modeling problems, like calibration, sensitivity analysis and validation.
+Complex systems models are difficult to explore through simulation because they can involve many parameters, stochasticity, and nonlinear behaviors.
+We need to find ways to solve important modeling problems, including calibration, sensitivity analysis, and validation.
 In this tutorial, we will see how evolutionary algorithms can help us solve these problems for complex systems models, and how to use them in OpenMOLE.

-Script files accompanying this documents
+Script files accompanying this document
 ----------------------------------------

-This document is part of a git repository which also contains the OpenMOLE script files to execute the experiments presented below, and a Haskell source file to perform the simulation results analysis and plotting.
-A link to the corresponding OpenMOLE script is given below each section title.
+This document is part of a git repository which also contains the OpenMOLE script files to execute the experiments presented below, as well as a Haskell source file to perform the simulation results analysis and plotting.
+A link to the corresponding OpenMOLE script is given below in each section title.
 Please refer to the [OpenMOLE documentation](http://www.openmole.org/) for directions on how to use these scripts.

-Data analysis and plotting was done with Haskell.
-The file [analyses/analyses.hs](analyses/analyses.hs) contains commented functions realizing the analyses.
+Data analysis and plotting is done with Haskell.
+The file [analyses/analyses.hs](analyses/analyses.hs) contains commented functions for carrying out the analysis.
 The directory [analyses](analyses) is formatted as a [Stack](http://www.stackage.org/) project which deals with the necessary dependencies.
 To use it, install stack and run: